marianosimone/interviewed/basic_programming/README.md

 - Given a word, return the possible variations made from spelling errors - [solution](neighbor_words.md)
 - Given a string, determine whether or not its openers and closers are properly nested - [solution](openers_closers.md)
 - Given an array, move all of its 0 to the front - [solution](move_zeros.md)
+- Given a key and a dictionary, check if the key is composed of an arbitrary number of concatenations of strings from the dictionary - [solution](key_is_combination.md)